The Secret of Overcoming: When the Entire World Cries Out to You to Return in Teshuvah

 "For a stone shall cry out from the wall, and a splinter of wood shall answer it"

 The walls, the wooden boards, the potted plants in the house—they all scream: "Do not commit a sin!"
 Just as Hashem created the mouth of the donkey to shout at Bilaam, so too does the donkey shout at each and every person.
-A person is on his way to commit a sin, going to a bad friend, and suddenly he hears sirens in the street.
+A person goes to commit a sin, goes to a bad friend, and suddenly he hears sirens in the street.
 The whole street is blaring—police cars, ambulances, fire trucks.
 He feels like the world is about to turn upside down.

 All these noises and sirens are not coincidental.
-Everything was planned from the Six Days of Creation to signal to a person: "Where are you going?
+Everything has been planned since the Six Days of Creation to signal to a person: "Where are you going?
 Go back home!
 Do not commit the sin!"
-The entire world rages and storms the moment a Jew is about to do something wrong, just to awaken him to return in teshuvah (repentance).
+The whole world rages and storms the moment a Jew is about to do something wrong, just to awaken him to return in teshuvah (repentance).

-Facing all these warnings, a person stands and cries out like Rabbi Nosson: "Master of the Universe, You have made billions of baalei teshuvah, but You have never had a severe case like me!
-To treat a person of my sort—You have never had such a thing.
+Facing all these warnings, a person stands and cries out like Rabbi Nosson: "Master of the Universe, You have made billions of baalei teshuvah, but You have never had a case as severe as mine!
+To deal with a person of my sort—You have never experienced this.
 But what can I do?
 You are Omnipotent, and You created me this way.
-I have dropped myself to wherever I have fallen, but only You can pull me out of there and help me truly return to You."
+I have thrown myself down to wherever I have fallen, but only You can pull me out of there and help me truly return to You."